Bled: Modern settlement

-Today's town began to form in the mid-19th century from the villages of Grad, Mlino, Rečica, Zagorice, and Želeče, which were encircling the lake.
+Today's town began to form in the mid-19th century from the villages of Grad, Mlino, Rečica, Zagorice, and Želeče, which encircled the lake.
 At that time, farmers started to sell the land along the eastern lakeshore to wealthy individuals for their villas, and the villages of Grad, Zagorice, and Želeče began to merge.
-Bled was officially recognised as a town in 1960.
+Bled was officially made a town in 1960.

 Tourism

 Bled is known for the glacial Lake Bled, which makes it a major tourist attraction.
 Perched on a rock overlooking the lake is the iconic Bled Castle.
 The town is also known in Slovenia for its vanilla and cream pastry (kremšnita, kremna rezina).

 Naturopath Arnold Rikli (1823–1906) from Switzerland contributed significantly to the development of Bled as a health resort in the second half of the 19th century.
 Due to its mild climate, Bled has been visited by aristocratic guests from all across the world.
 Today it is an important convention centre and tourist resort, offering a wide range of sports activities (golf, fishing, and horseback riding).
 It is a starting point for mountain treks and hikes, especially within nearby Triglav National Park.

 A small island in the middle of the lake is home to the Assumption of Mary Pilgrimage Church; visitors frequently ring its bell, due to an old legend claiming it provides good luck.

 Human traces from prehistory have been found on the island.
 Before the church was built, there was a temple consecrated to Živa, the Slavic goddess of love and fertility.
-One can get to the island on a traditional flat-bottomed wooden boat (pletna), part of a fixed fleet of 23 boats to protect the river's cleanliness, run by a family-owned business since the 18th century.
+One can get to the island on a traditional flat-bottomed wooden boat (pletna), part of a fixed fleet of 23 boats to protect the lake's cleanliness, run by a family-owned business since the 18th century.
 The island on Lake Bled has 99 steps.
 A local tradition at weddings is for the husband to carry his new bride up these steps, during which the bride must remain silent.